CPAP Pressure Settings

 Remember that your CPAP’s pressure has been set in accordance with your specific needs and the severity of your sleep apnea.
 Making modifications without the guidance of your health care team could interfere with the effectiveness of CPAP therapy.

-If you believe that your CPAP pressure needs adjustment, your doctor may be able to suggest changes and guide you through changing the device’s settings.
+If you believe that your pressure settings needs adjustment, your doctor may be able to suggest changes and guide you through changing your CPAP machine’s settings.
 Examples of two changes that may be available on CPAP machines are pressure ramp and pressure relief.

 • Pressure ramp: This setting allows for a slow buildup of pressure over a period of around 5 to 45 minutes.
 The goal of the pressure ramp is to allow you to fall asleep before the highest pressure level sets in.

 • Pressure relief: The pressure relief setting enables a small reduction in air pressure when you exhale, which may make breathing more comfortable.
-However, pressure relief settings are not standard, so it’s important to consult with a doctor to ensure that pressure relief is properly set up on your device.
+However, pressure relief settings aren't standard, so it’s important to consult with a doctor to ensure that pressure relief is properly set up on your device.

 APAP Pressure Settings

-While a CPAP machine provides a fixed level of air pressure, an auto-adjusting positive airway pressure (APAP) device uses sensors to monitor your breathing and then adapts the pressure level to resolve breathing disruptions.
+While a CPAP machine provides a fixed level of air pressure, an auto-adjusting positive airway pressure (APAP) device uses sensors to monitor your breathing and then automatically adjusts the pressure level to resolve breathing disruptions.
 APAP is now the most common way to treat obstructive sleep apnea in the U.S.

 An APAP device is also sometimes called an auto-titrating PAP because the device itself can find the necessary air pressure level to keep your breathing uninterrupted.
 In this way, an APAP machine can avoid the need to do CPAP titration in a sleep lab.

 Setting the proper pressure level on your CPAP machine is important for increasing the effectiveness of treatment for obstructive sleep apnea.
-It is also important for reducing side effects from CPAP therapy.
+It's also important for reducing side effects from CPAP therapy.
 There are potential downsides to CPAP pressure that is too high or too low.

 The higher the CPAP pressure level, the more forceful the flow of air will feel when you breathe in or out.
 Excess pressure can cause multiple unwanted effects.